mimminou/PDBASER/README.md

 # What does it do ?

-thanks to BioPython, PDBaser reads raw .pdb / .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and removes water molecules, and then saves everything in a directory named as the original filename.
+PDBaser reads raw .pdb and .ent files as downloaded from the pdb, extracts pure protein chains and heteroatoms (ligands and others) and removes water molecules, and then saves everything in a directory named as the original input filename.

 # Requirements

+#### Windows

-For Windows users, PDBaser has a GUI version, which is the one actively maintained as of now and only requires Microsoft visual C++ 2015 x86, it can be donwloaded from microsoft's website.
+For Windows users, PDBaser has a precompiled version, it can be found in the releases category or in the downloads section below, it can be installed on windows 7 SP1 / 8 / 8.1 / 10 and only requires Microsoft visual C++ 2015 x86.

-For Linux / MacOS users, PDBaser_GUI.py and it's dependencies will probably run, although i haven't tested myself, for this to work, this program requires Python 3.6.5 or newer, and BioPython and Pygubu installed.
+#### Linux / MacOS

+PDBaser_GUI.py (from GUI folder) and it's dependencies will probably run, although i haven't tested myself, for this to work, this program requires Python 3.6.5 (And only 3.6.5, other versions will not work with openbabel libraries) and Biopython, Pygubu and openbabel and it's python bindings (Again, 3.6.5) installed.

 # Features

 - Input / Output Folder selection.
+- Support for the popular residues output formats (pdb, sdf, mol2, smiles)
 - Multiple residue extraction possibility, chain only extraction with no residues is also possible.
 - Search field available.